csdojo-defaang/active-repos-for-contributing/README.md

 > A list of python resources for everyone.

-Built on : markdown,plain text
+Built on: Markdown, plain text

 https://github.com/thegeekyb0y/learnpython